5 Songs You Didn’t Know Joni Mitchell Wrote for Other Artists

 Mitchell’s lyrics were so coveted early on.
 By the mid-’60s, artists like Judy Collins had already begun pinching songs from Mitchell’s expanding catalog, getting first cuts of the Mitchell-penned “Michael from Mountains” and “Both Sides, Now” for her sixth album Wildflowers.
 Collins even recorded Mitchell’s “Chelsea Morning” during her Who Knows Where the Time Goes sessions (before Mitchell would release it on Clouds in 1969) but the song never made the cut and was later released as a cover on Collins’ 1971 album Living.

-A number of artists continued vying for Mitchell’s songs, from fellow folk solo artists and duos to Crosby, Stills, Nash & Young, who recorded and released one of her songs a month before she got it out.
+A number of artists continued vying for Mitchell’s songs, from fellow folk solo artists and duos to Crosby, Stills, Nash & Young, who recorded and released her song “Woodstock” on their 1970 album Déjà Vu a month before she released it on Ladies of the Canyon.

 Here are five songs Mitchell shared with other artists first and eventually recorded herself later on.